-Curb your sushi craving with this spicy salmon sushi bake recipe.
+Curb your sushi craving with a spicy salmon sushi bake recipe that’s ready in just 30 minutes!
 It’s a deconstructed sushi roll meets casserole.
 Serve the easy-to-make dish with dried seaweed and fresh veggies like cucumber and carrots slices.

 What is a Sushi Bake?